-Kendall Jenner Drives Instagram Wild In Cupped Minidress: ‘Backstage At Versace’
+Kendall Jenner Drives Instagram Wild In Cupped Mini Dress: ‘Backstage At Versace’

 Kendall Jenner is driving Instagram nuts.
-The Keeping Up With The Kardashians star has been making headlines for her Milan Fashion Week appearances – after appearing to sit out New York Fashion Week, the 23-year-old is back on the runways.
+The Keeping Up with the Kardashians star has been making headlines for her Milan Fashion Week appearances – after appearing to sit out New York Fashion Week, the 23-year-old is back on the runways.
 Kendall fronted media outlets after her Burberry appearance in London saw her go blonde, per The Inquisitr, although the appearance in the U.K. likely feels like old news for the star’s fans.
-Kendall has already proven that she’s the elite with a Fendi runway show in Italy, although it looks like the model is hugely in demand – her latest Instagram update showed her at Italian designer Versace.
+Kendall has already proven that she’s in elite company with a Fendi runway show in Italy, and it looks like the model is hugely in demand – her latest Instagram update showed her at Italian designer Versace.

-Kendall’s photo might have come with a behind-the-scenes reference, but it seemed to show the model all ready to hit the runway.
+Kendall’s photo might have featured a behind-the-scenes reference, but it seemed to show the model fully ready to hit the runway.
 Kendall was perfectly made-up, with a swipe to the right showing her stunning and bronzed face.
-The opening snap appeared more-dedicated to the fashion, though.
+The opening snap appeared more focused on the fashion, though.

 Kendall had been outfitted in an unusual number.
-The star’s minidress afforded a deconstructed and layered feel, with a shirt finish proving quirky and sexy.
+The star’s mini dress had a deconstructed and layered feel, with a shirt finish proving quirky and sexy.
 Here, light materials had been covered by a statement outer layer – cupped details at the bust added plenty of femininity.
-Kendall posed for her snap with full-frontal positioning, a direct gaze, and a fierce attitude that likely knocked most of her fans sideways.
+Kendall posed for her snap in full-frontal mode, wearing a direct gaze and a fierce attitude that likely knocked most of her fans sideways.

 It looks like the post has proven a giant hit: it racked up a staggering 740,000 likes in just 25 minutes.
 As to the comments, it looked like Kendall had her fans going absolutely wild.